curlyengineer/curlyengineer/README.md

 ### Hi 👋, I'm Mine Nur

- <h2>I'm a student at Süleyman Demirel Üniversity and trying to train myself as a data scientist.</h2>
+ <h2>I'm a student at Süleyman Demirel University and trying to train myself as a data scientist.</h2>

 - 🔭 I’m currently working on EduGames
 - 🌱 I’m currently learning Python, R